Are you Surviving the week or Driving the week?

 Catherine L. McCourt

 Catherine is a Transformational Life & Business Coach based in beautiful Vancouver, BC.
 She was recently recognized as one of the Top 15 Coaches in Vancouver by Influence Digest Media.
-Catherine works with clients around the globe and focuses on empowering individuals, entrepreneurs and businesses to lead with purpose to prosper.
+Plus winner of the Canadian Choice Award 2024 - Coaching.
+Catherine works with clients around the globe and focuses on “empowering entrepreneurs and business leaders to live in their power and lead with purpose to prosper”.
 She is host of the podcast "Fearless Future w/Catherine McCourt" and is published in online blogs and magazines.

 https://www.catherinemccourt.com